MatteoGuadrini/PSCouchDB/README.md

 ### Other operation
 For other operation see the [wiki](https://github.com/MatteoGuadrini/PSCouchDB/wiki).

+### Kanban board
+If you are curious, if you want to contribute or simply see the features, look at the project's kanban board here: [KANBAN](https://tree.taiga.io/project/matteoguadrini-pscouchdb/kanban)

 ### Cmdlet example
 To get examples of all the cmdlets of this module, use this command: